Omission

 That difference is the Volunteer Gap.

-Information present but sourced or attributed one-sided.
+Information present, but sourced or attributed in a one-sided way.

 What gets measured gets better.
 A public record of what AI surfaces — and what it omits — keeps the decisions built on it anchored to what’s true, instead of drifting with the model.